NKUlpj/HiADN/README.md

 ### 5.1 predict on down_sample data
 These datasets are obtained by down_sampling, so they have corresponding targets.

-But this data has never been put into the model before【Just for test and comparison】.
+But this data has never been put into the model before [`Just for test and comparison`].
 ```text
 usage: predict.py -m MODEL -t PREDICT_FILE [-b BATCH_SIZE] -ckpt CKPT [--help]